-Mrs Laughton, staff governor and Mrs Young, Inclusion Mentor have day to day responsibility for coordinating the implementation of this policy and monitoring outcomes.
+Mrs Laughton, staff governor has day to day responsibility for co-ordinating the implementation of this policy and monitoring outcomes.
 She has expert and informed knowledge of evidence based research of 'what works' and 'how' this works in narrowing the gaps.
 She knows how to customise this research to fit the needs of our pupils and school context.